janbiedermann/prescient/README.md

 ### Executing Hosts

 - Linux is recommended
-- install nq, probably something like `apt install nq`
+- install nq
 - install at
 - install VirtualBox
 - install unzip
 - install sshpass
-- configure a user for running the virtual machines, the users shell should be bash
+- configure a user for running the virtual machines, the users shell should be sh compatible
 - the `$HOME/.prescient` directory is used to store temporary repository data (kept for ~12 hours), it may need some space
 - ports between 30000 and 40000 on localhost will be used by virtual machines